FIRE SAFETY AND PREVENTION

 William Mattar encourages supporting local volunteer fire departments that help protect our community.
 The need for donations and volunteer firefighters is greater than ever.

-The National Volunteer Fire Council (NVFC) reports that there are 783,300 volunteer firefighters in the United States with volunteers comprising the majority of fire departments, especially in small and mid-sized communities.
-There has been a 13% decrease in the number of volunteers since 1984.
+The National Volunteer Fire Council (NVFC) reports that there were 745,000 volunteer firefighters in the U.S. in 2020, with volunteers comprising the majority of fire departments (67%), especially in small and mid-sized communities.
+The number of volunteers was at an all-time low in 2017.
 The council attributes this decrease to several factors, including diminished community focus on volunteering and community pride, increased time spent on the job and commuting, as well as increasing training requirements for volunteer firefighters.
-However, while volunteer numbers have been decreasing, the demand on fire departments is increasing with call volume up nearly three times compared to 25 years ago.

-By joining your local volunteer company, you can make an important difference in your community, providing firefighting and emergency medical services to your neighbors in their time of need.
-If you are unable to volunteer, please consider making a donation to support your local volunteer firefighters.
+By joining your local volunteer company, you can make an important difference in your community and provide firefighting and emergency medical services to your neighbors in their time of need.
+If you are unable to volunteer, please consider donating to support your local volunteer firefighters.